What42Pizza/LooF/Documentation/Statements.md

 - **pop VAR\_NAME**
   - Pops the first value of the general stack into VAR\_NAME.
 Errors if the general stack is empty
 - **pop VAR\_NAME (table), VAR\_NAME (item 0 of table), ...**
-  - Pops the first value of the general stack into the first VAR\_NAME, then sets the second VAR\_NAME to index 0 of the first VAR\_NAME, sets the third VAR\_NAME to index 1 of the first VAR\_NAME, etc. Errors if the first VAR\_NAME is not a table or if the general stack is empty
+  - Pops the first value of the general stack into the first VAR\_NAME, then sets the second VAR\_NAME to index 0 of the first VAR\_NAME, sets the third VAR\_NAME to index 1 of the first VAR\_NAME, etc. If the number of items in the first VAR_NAME runs out, all remaining VAR_NAME-s will be set to null.
+Errors if the first VAR\_NAME is not a table or if the general stack is empty

 <br>

 ## Functions

 - **call VALUE (int: function line number)**
-  - Pushes the instruction pointer to a stack and jumps execution to line described by VALUE
+  - Pushes the instruction pointer to the IP stack and jumps execution to the line described by VALUE
 - **call VALUE (string: function file name), VALUE (int: function line number)**
+  - Pushes the instruction pointer to the IP stack and jumps execution to the line described by the first VALUE in the file described by the second VALUE
 - **call VALUE (int: function line number), VALUE (arg 1), ...**
-  - Pushes the instruction pointer to a stack and jumps execution to line described by VALUE and pushes all remaining VALUEs to the general stack in a single table
+  - Pushes the instruction pointer to the IP stack, jumps execution to line described by VALUE, and pushes all remaining VALUE-s to the general stack in a single table
 - **call VALUE (string: function file name), VALUE (int: function line number), VALUE (arg 1), ...**
-  - Pushes the instruction pointer to a stack and jumps execution to line described by the first VALUE in file described by the second VALUE and pushes all remaining VALUEs to the general stack in a single table
+  - Pushes the instruction pointer to the IP stack, jumps execution to the line described by the first VALUE in file described by the second VALUE, and pushes all remaining VALUE-s to the general stack in a single table
 - **return**
-  - Jumps execution to the popped value of the IP stack.
+  - Jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty
-- **return VALUE**
+- **return VALUE (return value 1), ...**
-  - Pushes VALUE to the general stack and jumps execution to the popped value of the IP stack.
+  - Pushes all remaining VALUE-s to the general stack in a single table and jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty
 - **returnIf VALUE (condition)**
-  - Only if VALUE is truthy, jumps execution to the popped value of the IP stack.
+  - Only if VALUE is truthy, jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty
 - **returnIf VALUE (condition), VALUE (return value)**
-  - Only if the first VALUE is truthy, pushes the second VALUE to the general stack and jumps execution to the popped value of the IP stack.
+  - Only if the first VALUE is truthy, pushes all remaining VALUE-s to the general stack in a single table and jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty

 <br>